 OVERVIEW.
 The 2 TILT (or 3M) chair CONCEPT.
 And 4M.

 A complete solution.
 An optimal system that effectively fully remediates all the adverse effects that have been enumerated.
 It is the optimised default against which the ergonomics of any chair can be assessed for establishing its ergonomic efficiency.
 An essential tool for chair design.

-☛ Remediation→.
-Listed here are those requiring remediation to ensure a safe sitting position :-
+Listed here are those effects requiring remediation to ensure a safe sitting position :-

 - Additional mechanical factors, such as flexion and rotation are required for disc prolapse to result.